wp-plugins/best-wp-google-map/readme.txt

  Display google map in your wordpress site.

 == Description ==
-Description: This plugin is for wordpress to display google map in your wordpress site.
+This plugin is for wordpress to display google map in your wordpress site.
 Shortcode  [google_map_view latitude="24.17310" longitudinal="88.91905"].

 Find you map latitude and longitudinal from here <a target="_blank" href="http://universimmedia.pagesperso-orange.fr/geo/loc.htm">coordinate</a>

 Display map: [google_map_view latitude="24.17310" longitudinal="88.91905"]